NikkiKoole/qudee/README.md

 - slice the part up until `room_url=` from that string.
 - final url would become `http://roomstyler.com/3dplanner/rooms/6394523/6409199`

-put the files you get in the data folder, save the floorplanner ones as xml's and the roomstyler ones as json
+Save the file you get in data/ , the floorplanner one as an xml, the roomstyler one as a json.